AkbarDev/Bigdata-Intern-Projects/README.md

 # Big Data Intern Projects

-This repository contains a collection of Big Data and Data Engineering projects completed during my internship.
+This repository contains a collection of Big Data projects

 ## Project List